Largely Literary Theater Company, L.L.C.

 Cuyahoga Falls, OH 44223

-e-mail as at: hlgrouch@sbcglobal.net
+e-mail us at: hlgrouch@sbcglobal.net

 Contact Largely Literary Theater Company, L.L.C.

-We are for-profit theater.
-This means that every penny we make goes toward paying actors and producing our shows.
-The work we produce comes from our minds and our hearts.
 We are keenly aware of tough economic times and so strive to keep our prices reasonable while keeping our work at a high level of quality.

 Sara Showman (co-founder and managing director)